iadvize/documentation/docs/building-your-bot-on-iadvize.md

 }
 </pre>

+#### conversationId

-**conversationId** : this is the id of the **iAdvize conversation** you receive on the POST /conversation route in the body (`idConversation`).
+This is the id of the **iAdvize conversation** you receive on the POST /conversation route in the body (`idConversation`).

-> ⚠️ Warning: if you return your own conversation id in the body of the call to `POST /conversations`, be careful not to use the conversation id passed in the call to `POST /conversations/:idConversation/messages` (because it will be your own conversation id and not the one from iAdvize).
+**⚠️ Warning:** if you return your own conversation id in the body of the call to `POST /conversations`, be careful not to use the conversation id passed in the call to `POST /conversations/:idConversation/messages` (because it will be your own conversation id and not the one from iAdvize).

+#### chatbotId

-**chatbotId** : this is the id of your external bot (chatbot) at iAdvize in integer format
+This is the id of your external bot (chatbot) at iAdvize in integer format

-> ⚠️ Warning: the format of the operator id you receive in the REST endpoints you have implemented is slightly different: it is a string containing the operator id (=chatbotId) prefixed with the iAdvize environment `sd-` or `ha-`.
+**⚠️ Warning:** the format of the operator id you receive in the REST endpoints you have implemented is slightly different: it is a string containing the operator id (=chatbotId) prefixed with the iAdvize environment `sd-` or `ha-`.
 One possibility is to split the hyphen (-) and get the platform on one hand and the operator id (=chatbotId) on the other hand.

 Using our [GraphiQL tool](https://developers.iadvize.com/documentation/graphql-api#graphiql), you can learn more about the different options you have to interact with the visitor.